 The Departments use an external Federal Advisory Committee to review the current body of nutrition science.
 The Dietary Guidelines Advisory Committee includes nationally recognized scientific experts in nutrition and medicine.
 The product of the Committee’s work is a scientific report that is provided to the Secretaries of Agriculture and Health and Human Services.

 The Committee is asked to look at nutrition science collectively to inform its report, rather than using individual scientific studies or personal testimonies.
 The Committee uses tools, such as systematic reviews, data analysis and food pattern modeling to carry out its work.
 Systematic reviews, include a rigorous process that allows the Committee to search, evaluate, and synthesize the body of nutrition research on a specific topic.
 Data analysis is used to evaluate the health of Americans and their diets, and food pattern modeling examines how changes to the amounts or types of foods and beverages in a dietary pattern might affect meeting nutrient needs.
 To promote transparency, the Committee discusses all of its work in public meetings and supporting materials are provided to the public through DietaryGuidelines.gov.

-The public is encouraged to provide input at various times throughout the process.
-Before the Committee is established, the public is invited to provide comments on the topics and scientific questions to be examined by the Committee.
-The public can also nominate people to USDA and HHS for Committee membership.
-During the period of time the Committee is reviewing the evidence, the public is invited to submit written comments, and to provide oral testimony to the Committee.
-Public comments are encouraged on the evidence under review by the Committee.
+The public is encouraged to provide written and oral input at various times throughout the process.
+Before the Committee is established, the public is invited to provide comments on the proposed topics and scientific questions to be examined by the Committee.
+The public can also nominate people to USDA and HHS for committee membership.
+During the period of time the Committee is reviewing the evidence, the public is invited to submit written comments.
+The public is also invited to give oral comments during select public meetings.
 Additionally, after the Committee’s scientific report is submitted to the Departments, for a period of time the public can give written comments as well as oral comments on the report at a public meeting.